The little difference

 Just to understand the fine nuances, it helps Dutch to be able to.
 Anyone looking for work in the Netherlands should always learn Dutch, regardless of whether they need the language in their function.

-Although most Dutch speakers speak excellent English and often speak German, it helps to master the Dutch language, be it professionally or to build a circle of friends.
+Although most Dutch people speak excellent English and often speak German, it helps to master the Dutch language, be it professionally or to build a circle of friends.

 Part-time work and self-employment